lwthiker/curl-impersonate/README.md

 There are two versions of `curl-impersonate` for technical reasons.
 The **chrome** version is used to impersonate Chrome, Edge and Safari.
 The **firefox** version is used to impersonate Firefox.

 ### Pre-compiled binaries
 Pre-compiled binaries for Linux and macOS (Intel) are available at the [GitHub releases](https://github.com/lwthiker/curl-impersonate/releases) page.
-Before you use them you need to install nss (Firefox's TLS library):
+Before you use them you need to install nss (Firefox's TLS library) and CA certificates:
-* Ubuntu - `sudo apt install libnss3`
+* Ubuntu - `sudo apt install libnss3 nss-plugin-pem ca-certificates`
-* Red Hat/Fedora/CentOS - `yum install nss nss-pem`
+* Red Hat/Fedora/CentOS - `yum install nss nss-pem ca-certificates`
-* Archlinux - `pacman -S nss`
+* Archlinux - `pacman -S nss ca-certificates`
-* macOS - `brew install nss`
+* macOS - `brew install nss ca-certificates`

 The pre-compiled binaries contain libcurl-impersonate and a statically compiled curl-impersonate for ease of use.